-Urlbox pricing plans start at $10 per month and let you capture up to 1000 screenshots.
-Each additional request will set you back $0.01 per.
-For this price, you get absolutely all features plus stellar support.
+Urlbox pricing plans start at $19 per month and let you capture up to 2,000 screenshots.

 The more web pages you want to archive, the better the price will be.
-For example, if you need to capture 60,000 screenshots per month, you can go with the Advanced plan ($249/month), bringing the cost per screen capture to just $0.004.
+For example, if you need to capture 20,000 screenshots per month the price is $90.

 This makes Urlbox one of the best Wayback Machine alternatives for businesses looking to archive websites at scale.